Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 April 2026 22.40.01 UTC
+- WIB: Rabu, 22 April 2026 00.12.53 UTC
-- WITA: Selasa, 21 April 2026 23.40.01 UTC
+- WITA: Rabu, 22 April 2026 01.12.53 UTC
-- WIT: Rabu, 22 April 2026 00.40.01 UTC
+- WIT: Rabu, 22 April 2026 02.12.53 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature